Xerve/Juby/README.md

 ## Building

-Building is veryyyyyyyyyyyyyyyyyyyy easy. `gcc main.c -o juby` is all it takes.
+Building is veryyyyyyyyyyyyyyyyyyyy easy. `gcc *.c -o juby` is all it takes.
 You can then invoke a REPL session.

 Alternatively, you can run a file the the `-y` flag, so for example